Best RV Pet Temperature Monitor (Hint: NOT Waggle)

 Battery life ranges from one to three days across these temperature monitors, but actual use will vary depending on a few factors – like low signal, which eats up battery life faster.

 TIP: Read reviews to find out what the *actual* battery life is.
 I’ve found that sometimes advertised battery life is drastically higher than the real battery life I see.
-For example, Waggle says their battery lasts up to 5 days but I rarely had mine last more than 2.
+For example, Waggle pet monitors claim a battery life up to 5 days, but in my experience it didn’t last more than 2 days.

 Golden Retriever digging in sand on beach at sunset while traveling safely with the best RV temperature monitor

-If you plan to travel with your pets, an RV temperature monitor is a necessity.
-You only need to be alerted about a risk event once to see the value in having the best pet temperature monitoring device.
+If you plan to travel with your pets, an RV temperature monitor is essential.
+You only need to be alerted about a risk event once to see the value in having the best RV pet temperature monitor device.

-If you need a portable, affordable, easy to install pet monitor:
+If you need a portable, affordable, easy to install pet monitor for seasonal use:

-Go with Necto – it’s the cheapest RV pet monitor by a mile in terms of lifetime cost, and it also has the most robust cell connection for reliable risk alerts.
+Go with MarCELL – it’s the cheapest RV pet monitor by a mile, and has affordable no-contract monthly fees.

 If you already have a wifi network in your camper: